How to Effectively Reduce Manufacturing Waste Using Data

 Label and organize the warehouse properly using data analytics to simplify the inventory woes and cost.
 Identifying products within the warehouse and dispatching them to customers is often troublesome for customers and poor process management leads to increased costs and below-par customer experience.
 With IoT, RFID, or QR code technology, labeling and organizing the products in the warehouse becomes super easy and makes it easily accessible for staff.
 By this way, you’d save a lot of time and money.

 Smart Predictive Maintenance System

-Growing machine repair and labor costs causes headaches to most manufacturers.
+Growing machine repair and labor costs cause headaches to most manufacturers.
 Inefficient machines and frequent downtimes could only impact the production quality and delivery.
-With an IoT and AI based predictive maintenance system, considerable amounts of data can be derived from the machines’ performances and flaws.
+With an IoT and AI-based predictive maintenance system, considerable amounts of data can be derived from the machines’ performances and flaws.
 The data then can be processed and studied to forecast machine faults and failures.
-With such a system in place, reducing the machine repair and labor cost can be reduced as the entire machine maintenance schedule is streamlined and monitored perfectly.
+With such a system in place, reducing the machine repair and labor costs can be reduced as the entire machine maintenance schedule is streamlined and monitored perfectly.